Reconstruction in one dimension from unlabeled Euclidean lengths: Introduction

-The unlabeled reconstruction problem in the one dimensional integer setting also goes by names such as ``the turnpike problem'' and the ``partial digest problem''.
-Theoretical work on these problems has typically been worst case analysis and often only apply to the complete graph (e.g.~\cite{lem1,ski1,cie1}).
+The unlabeled reconstruction problem in the one-dimensional integer setting also goes by names such as ``the turnpike problem'' and the ``partial digest problem''.
+Theoretical work on these problems typically uses worst case analysis and often only applies to the complete graph (e.g.~\cite{lem1,ski1,cie1}).

-In this paper we present an algorithm that can provably solve the one dimensional unlabeled (and thus, also the labeled) reconstruction problems in polynomial time, for each fixed, appropriately \emph{minimally} connected graph, WHP over random $\p$ as long as we have sufficient accuracy of the length measurements.
-The algorithm is based on combining the LLL lattice reduction algorithm~\cite{LLL,LO,frieze} together with the graphical matroid reconstruction algorithm of Seymour~\cite{sey}.
-The limiting factor of our algorithm in practice is its reliance on having sufficient bits of accuracy in the measurements of $\l$.
-But the existence of such an efficient algorithm with these theoretical guarantees was surprising to us.
+In this paper we present an algorithm that can provably solve the one-dimensional unlabeled (and thus, also the labeled) reconstruction problems in polynomial time, for each fixed ordered graph, with high probability over randomly chosen $\p$, as long as we have sufficiently accurate length measurements.
+We only require that $G$ is $2$-connected for the labeled case and $3$-connected for the unlabeled case.
+As we will see below, these conditions are necessary for any method to work.

+The algorithm is based on combining the LLL lattice reduction algorithm~\cite{LLL,LO,frieze} together with the graphic matroid reconstruction algorithm of Seymour~\cite{sey}.
+The limiting factor of our algorithm in practice is its reliance on very precise measurements of the edge lengths $\l$.
+But the existence of an efficient algorithm with these theoretical guarantees was surprising to us.
 Even though the required precision grows with the number of edges, we give an explicit bound.
-This is in contrast with theoretical results about generic configurations often found in rigidity theory, which are non quantitative in an integer setting or in the presence of noise.
+This is in contrast with theoretical results about generic configurations often found in rigidity theory, which do not apply to configurations with integer coordinates or inexactly-measured lengths.